ePrivacy and GPDR Cookie Consent by Cookie Consent

 Upon completion of the inspection, you will receive a result of either satisfactory or unsatisfactory.
 If you receive an unsatisfactory result, you will receive one of the following fault codes:

 • Code 1 (C1): Danger present.
 Risk of injury.
-Immediate remedial action required.
+Immediate remedial action is required.
 These installations must be made safe as soon as possible

 • Code 2 (C2): Potentially dangerous – urgent remedial action required.
 These installations must also be made safe as soon as possible